National Standards

 Example Certificates for Self-Assessment

-With over 95% of Australian boarding schools as members, ABSA was uniquely well positioned to draw upon the expertise necessary to determine appropriate boarding standards for Australian schools.
+With every recognised Australian boarding schools as a member, ABSA was uniquely well positioned to draw upon the expertise necessary to determine appropriate boarding standards for Australian schools.
 Over a three year period working in conjunction with Standards Australia, the Australian Standard for Boarding Schools and Residences was written.

 What the Australian Standard offers is an evaluative instrument that brings together the best state and territory school boarding standards found throughout Australia and from boarding schools overseas.
 Most importantly, the Australian Standard represents the collective wisdom from a large number of experienced boarding staff and administrators.